gocept/gocept.template_rewrite/README.rst

 =======================

 .. caution::
-  This is package is archived as gocept does maintain it anymore.
+  This is package is archived as gocept does not maintain it anymore.
 If you are interested in working with it, please contact mail@gocept.com or the contributors to get the respective permissions.